How to Operate an LLC: Everything You Need to Know

 - New York.

 Generally, you will need to publish these documents in a newspaper in the county where your company is located.
 Your LLC may be subject to suspension if you don't fulfill this publication requirement.

 If you need help with how to operate an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.